Local Mode

 Offline Mode

-It can also be manually enabled via the Force Offline Mode checkbox in Experimental Features in the User Settings dialog.
+It can also be manually enabled in the User Settings Dialog, under Experimental Features, by enabling Force Offline Mode.
 This can be useful if you are on a local network that doesn’t have internet access, or if you are working in a location with limited internet access and want to continue working on your projects.

 Indicators and Behavior